ivenadu/memoflash-app/README.md

 - retrieve the saved data when I re-enter the program

 Additional Features: (possibly added at a later date)
-- create decks to organize flashcards
+- create decks to organize flashcards (COMPLETE)
-- rename cards and decks
 - remove decks I no longer need
-- view all of my decks
+- view all of my decks (COMPLETE)
 - select deck to use for flashcard testing